Esfinge: La Fuerza Tapatia (2022–present)

-Ring of Honor
+Ring of Honor (2017, 2025)

-In early October 2017, it was announced that Esfinge, along with fellow CMLL luchador Rey Cometa were debuting for the American promotion Ring of Honor (ROH), due to CMLL's working relationship with ROH, during the 2017 Survival of the Fittest three-night tours.
-On the first night in San Antonio, they defeated The Dawgs (Will Ferrara and Rhett Titus), and on the second night in Dallas, they unsuccessfully challenged for the ROH World Tag Team Championship against The Motor City Machine Guns (Chris Sabin and Alex Shelley).
+In October 2017, it was announced that Esfinge, along with fellow CMLL luchador Rey Cometa, would debut for the American promotion Ring of Honor (ROH), through their working relationship with CMLL, during the Survival of the Fittest three-night tour.
+On the first night in San Antonio on November 17, they defeated The Dawgs (Rhett Titus and Will Ferrara).
+The next night in Dallas, they unsuccessfully challenged Motor City Machine Guns (Alex Shelley and Chris Sabin) for the ROH World Tag Team Championship in a four-way match also involving The Dawgs and Silas Young and Beer City Bruiser.